• Skip to main content

 El Centro Español of West Tampa.

-Dating from 1912, this red brick building was the satellite location of the main club in Ybor.
+Dating back to 1912, this red brick building served as the satellite location of the main club in Ybor.
 Like many social clubs of its time, it would have services and entertainment for its members.
 Today, the city owns it and rents it to Teaching Tools, an organization that helps get supplies to needy teachers.

 Hyde Park Historic District.

-Across the river and to the south is this district with structures dating from 1886-1933.
-Here you can see Queen Anne, Frame and Masonry Vernacular, English Romantic Revival, Classical Revival, Bungalow, and more.
+Across the river and to the south lies this district, which features structures dating from 1886 to 1933.
+Here,, you can see examples of Queen Anne, Frame and Masonry Vernacular, English Romantic Revival, Classical Revival, Bungalow, and more.
 It is one of the best-preserved and oldest historic residential neighborhoods.

 T.C.
 Taliaferro House.

-Dating from 1890, this historic home on S Hyde Park is in the Classical Revival style.
+Dating back to 1890, this historic home on S. Hyde Park is in the Classical Revival style.
 Once the home of a prominent banker, today, it is a center for women.

 Anderson–Frank House.

-Dating from 1901, this N.R.O.H.P. house is Colonial Revival with a little Queen Ann-style architecture.
+Dating from 1901, this N.R.O.H.P. house features Colonial Revival architecture with a touch of Queen Anne-style elements.
 Originally the home of a banker, today, it is an event space.

 Hutchinson House.

-Two blocks from the Anderson-Frank house, also on S Plant Avenue, is this Second Empire masterpiece dating from 1908.
-In the 1960-70s, it was a fraternity house.
-After a total refurbishment, it is once again in pristine shape.
+Two blocks from the Anderson-Frank house, also located on S. Plant Avenue, is this Second Empire masterpiece, dating back to 1908.
+In the 1960s-70s, it was a fraternity house.
+Following a comprehensive refurbishment, it is once again in pristine condition.
 Currently, it houses a law office.

 Le Claire Apartments.

-These mirror-image apartment buildings date from 1926 and are in a Masonry Vernacular style.
+These mirror-image apartment buildings, dating back to 1926, are characterized by a Masonry Vernacular style.
 A passage on the second floor connects the two wings, making this a very fashionable apartment complex for its time.
 Today, it is a private residence.

 Other West Tampa Sites.